 Move your body

-Choose any activity that feels good to you — stretch, lift weights, run, walk or a mind-body activity like yoga.
+Speaking of walks, choose any activity that feels good to you — stretch, lift weights, run, walk or a mind-body activity like yoga.
 Every time we move our bodies, our mental health benefits, too.
-(Really been loving Melissa Wood Health lately–see my mini review in Monday’s post!)
+Getting outside for a walk every day as my minimum viable activity for the day has been a game-changer.
+It brightens my mood and makes such a difference!
+(Wearing my Apple Watch as motivation to get moving has also been really helpful!)

 A great way to show yourself self-care and be in the moment is celebrating everyday wins, no matter how big or how small!
-(Checking off ANY one of the above calls for celebration, too! ????)
-Did you finally get around to finishing the laundry?
+(Checking off ANY one of the above calls for celebration, too!)
+Did you finally get around to finishing ALLL the laundry?
 Pop some bubbly!
 Did you hit a monthly savings goal?
 Share the news with a friend, or treat yourself to a cookie at your favorite bakery!
-Take time to reflect on your little wins, and acknowledge and celebrate your success every day, even if it’s just getting through a tough day (or week) relatively unscathed!
+Celebrating small wins makes you feel good physically, mentally, and emotionally.
+So, take time to reflect on your little wins, and acknowledge and celebrate your success every day, even if it’s just getting through a tough day (or week) relatively unscathed!

 I hope this was helpful!
 Now, go get your self-care on — you deserve it! ❤️